-The dove symbolizes our hope that we can rise above pain and dedicate ourselves to a new world where children can be safe and secure, and where all families can know the joys of celebrating together.
+The dove symbolizes our hope that we can dedicate ourselves to a new world where children can be safe.
 This ornament is in memory of those who lost their lives at Sandy Hook Elementary School.

 We selected the John Deere Model B tractor for our 2014 ornament to symbolize the hard work of man and machine that goes into bringing our crops to harvest, and the care we have for the equipment used in our fields.

 This ornament is a tribute to Philip H. Jones, Jr. He’s pictured, waving farewell, from his 1953 Pilothouse Dodge pick-up - the primary truck used here from 1953 to 1965.
-Many memories are associated with the ‘53 Dodge and with Philip.
-We’re grateful for all the happiness he brought to us.
+We’re grateful for all the happiness he brought.

 This ornament was a celebration of the joys of Christmas Caroling.
 As important as the Christmas tree is the music that surrounds this special season.
 No other holiday has so many celebration songs as does Christmas!